YoussefElsafi/Advanced-AI-Discord-Bot-BatchBot/README.md

 ### 🎨 Image Generation
 Create stunning and personalized images using Hugging Face's Stable Diffusion.
 Generate anything from imaginative scenes to funny memes based on your text prompts.

+### 🎶 Music Generation
+Unleash your inner composer with the `/music` command!
+BatchBot now leverages powerful AI models from Hugging Face to generate unique musical compositions based on your prompts.
+Choose your sound from:
+  - `facebook/musicgen-small` (Default)
+  - `facebook/musicgen-stereo-small`

 ### 📺 YouTube Analysis
 Get summaries and transcripts from YouTube videos.
 BatchBot can analyze video URLs, extract content, and provide concise summaries.